-In fact, at the 1996 Summer Olympics in Atlanta, about 1 in 5 athletes had indications of asthma.
+Yes, it’s possible for kids with asthma to become some of the best athletes in the world.
+In fact, at the 1996 Summer Olympics in Atlanta, about 1 in 5 athletes had indications of this respiratory condition.
 The physicians who observed this decided to measure it – so they surveyed the US athletes who took part in the 1998 Winter Olympics in Nagano, Japan.

-The results, published in the August 2000 issue of the Journal of Allergy and Clinical Immunology, confirmed that more than 20% of American Olympians reported asthma or the use of asthma medication.
+The results, published in the August 2000 issue of the Journal of Allergy and Clinical Immunology, confirmed that more than 20% of American Olympians reported asthma or the use of medication to control it.

-When treated appropriately, asthma doesn’t prevent kids from becoming top-level competitive athletes.
+When treated appropriately, it doesn’t prevent kids from becoming top-level competitive athletes.

 Get Dr. Greene's Wellness Recommendations